Theme Time Radio Hour: Reception

 The show received positive reviews.
-Terry Teachout wrote, for The Wall Street Journal, that "[to] listen to Theme Time Radio Hour is to rediscover the sense of musical adventure that old-fashioned disc jockeys with strongly individual personalities offered in the days before big-money stations pinned their fiscal hopes to the rigid Top 40-style playlists that took the fun out of radio".
+Terry Teachout wrote in The Wall Street Journal that "[to] listen to Theme Time Radio Hour is to rediscover the sense of musical adventure that old-fashioned disc jockeys with strongly individual personalities offered in the days before big-money stations pinned their fiscal hopes to the rigid Top 40-style playlists that took the fun out of radio".
 Linton Weeks, writing for The Washington Post, praised Dylan's hosting qualities, calling him "voluble, generous, articulate.
 He's liable to quote a poem, give tips on hanging drywall, pass along a recipe".